-Z the product of a public point and a private x-coordinate

-Use a null-terminated string indicating the use of the key (e.g., "DUPLICATE", values.)

-"IDENTITY", "SECRET", etc.).
-(See Clause 4 for the definition of these
+hashAlg the hash algorithm to be used as $H()$ in equation (9) above Ζ the product of a public point and a private x-coordinate Use a null-terminated string indicating the use of the key (e.g., "DUPLICATE", "IDENTITY", "SECRET", etc.) (see clause 4 for the definition of these values).
 PartyUInfo the x-coordinate of the public point of an ephemeral key PartyVInfo the x-coordinate of the public point of a static TPM key bits a 32-bit value indicating the number of bits to be returned